FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 If 'Post-Incident Activity' is checked,
 - [ ] Close the phishing playbook.

+## Conclusion
+On encoutering an incident, the SOC was at mercy without an MSSP intervention. \
+This is because of lack in senior leadership, tools, fictional lack of funds. \
+The SOC lacked knowledge and tools to gather, analyse, inteligence. \
+Although the SOC does not have a cloud system
+The SOC does not have access to software that can take security actions (e.g. SOAR), \
+the process here is writen as a manual. \

 ---
 ## References
 Google Cloud. (n.d.).
 Top Security Playbooks 2022-2023.
 Retrieved July 23, 2024, from [https://learningimages.lighthouselabs.ca/Cyber+BC/Cyber+BC+C4/Top_Security_Playbooks_2022.pdf](https://learningimages.lighthouselabs.ca/Cyber+BC/Cyber+BC+C4/Top_Security_Playbooks_2022.pdf)